 Many sources refer to only Seven Dispensations and describe them as God’s method of interacting with man.
 They are the Age of Innocence, Conscience, Human Government, Promise, Law, Grace (The Dispensation that we live under today), and Divine Government.
 There are other sources, however, such as Dake’s, that refer to two additional dispensations: The Dispensation of Angels and the Dispensation of Faithful Angels and the Redeemed.
 The Dispensation of Angels (Genesis 1:1-2) occurred prior to the Dispensation of Innocence and The Dispensation of Faithful Angels and the Redeemed will occur as the final dispensation.

-The information that is presented is taken from the Dake’s Topical Index and The Dake’s Annotated Reference Bible 10th printing.
+The information that follows is taken directly from the Dake’s Topical Index and The Dake’s Annotated Reference Bible 10th printing.
 March-2012

 The First Dispensation: The Dispensation of Angels